If you’re thinking about the indoor air quality in your Cocoa home, HEPA filters are a effective way to purify the air your family breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were originally designed to safeguard scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were originally designed to safeguard scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters have fine mesh that catches the majority of contaminants.
 Now, these filters are often seen in medical settings, science labs and even homes.

 If you made an attempt to install a HEPA filter in your furnace, you’d potentially have trouble having enough air from your vents.
 This is because your furnace’s blower motor isn’t engineered to work with such a deep filter.